Awareness

 Always stay hydrated and take sips of water, regardless if you want to remain sober, or not.
 Cold potable water is available for free on tab in all restroom areas.
 Don't accept any liquids that have not been poured in front of your eyes at the bar.
 Don't share a drink vessel with others.
 Have your drinks attended at all times.

 Download and use the KnowDrugs app.
-It is free and provides you comprehensive, up-to-date information and alerts on substances and harm reduction practices.
+It is free and provides you comprehensive, up-to-date information on harm reductionand as well as alerts on substances from Berlin-based Drug Checking services.
+If you have decided to use a substance, have it tested for content and contamination beforehand in Berlin's legal, anonymous, free of charge and confidential Drug Checking services, which also give advice on safer use and consumer competence.
+Current warnings on substances confirmed as contaminated can be found here.
 Poly drug use or the combination with alcohol consumption should be strictly avoided.

 – Speak up